OJB-Quantum/Linguistics-of-Science/README.md

 _________________________________________________________________________________________________________________________________________________________________________
 It is similar to the use of Google Docs or Google Sheets in that you can find it on the upper right corner of the Google homepage.
 _________________________________________________________________________________________________________________________________________________________________________
-• All about the use of independent sentences (phrases), analogies, adjectives, and even metaphors.
+• All about the use of independent sentences (phrases), analogies, adjectives, verbs that provide the adjectival functionality, and even metaphors.

 • No fear of repeating the explanation in more ways than one.